Matza — Nutrients, Health Benefits, And Shopping Tips

 How to store matza

-Matza should be stored in a cool, dry place in its original packaging or in an airtight container.
-Keeping it away from moisture ensures it remains crisp and fresh.
-Properly stored matza can last for several months.
+Matza should be kept in a cool, dry environment, ideally in its original packaging or in a sealed container.
+Preventing moisture exposure is key to keeping it crisp and fresh.
+When stored correctly, matza can remain good for 6-12 months.

 ✅ Extra Tip